 Imagine a world with no child labor regulations, no seatbelt laws, and no anti-pollution policies.
 Public health researchers, policy-makers, and educators make our lives safer by improving our living conditions, regulating health care and safety, and educating us to make healthy choices.
 UNE’s Bachelor of Science in Public Health provides a solid foundation in a broad range of public health areas, from chronic disease management and environmental hazard mitigation to childbirth education and epidemiology.
 Join us in caring about the greater good of humankind, and make a real impact on our society.

-The University of New England B.S. in Public Health program is a new degree offering.
+The University of New England B.S. in Public Health is a new degree offering.
 We will file for accreditation through the Council on Education for Public Health (CEPH).

 Why UNE for Public Health